nf-core/variantbenchmarking/docs/output.md

 <summary>Output files</summary>

 - `preprocesses/`
-  - `*vcf.gz`: The standardized and normalized VCF files
+  - `*.vcf.gz`: The standardized and normalized VCF files

 </details>

 Outputs from standardization, normalization and filtration processes saved.
 When any of `--sv_standardization`, `--preprocesses` or filtration applied to the input set of variants, the processed outputs will be saved into this directory.

-For test VCFs structuring as follows:

-*id*/*preprocess*/

-For truth VCFs structuring as follows:

-sample/preprocess/

 ### Liftover of truth sets

 <details markdown="1">
 <summary>Output files</summary>

+- ## `liftover/`

 - `liftover/`
+  - `*.vcf.gz`: Lifted over variants
-  -
+  - `*.bed`: Lifted over regions

 </details>

-If liftover applied ...
+If liftover applied to the truth set, the lifted over golden set variants (vcf.gz) and high confidence bed file saved here.

 ### Input VCF statistics